gatein/gatein-portal/packaging/jboss-as7/README.txt

 cd component
 mvn install -DskipTests
 cd ..
-mvn install -Dservers.dir=$SERVERS_DIR/jboss-eap-6.1.0.Beta -Dversion.jboss.as=7.2.0.Final-redhat-4 -Dgatein.dev=eap -Dmaven.test.skip
+mvn install -Dservers.dir=$SERVERS_DIR/jboss-eap-6.1.0.Final -Dgatein.dev=eap -Dmaven.test.skip

 Once you have successfully built GateIn it’s enough to only use the last command in order to rebuild.

+The packaged GateIn is available in packaging/jboss-as7/pkg/target/jboss.